-The user who creates the geodatabase requires specific privileges.
-See the topic appropriate to your database for information on required privileges to create a geodatabase:
+The user who creates the geodatabase must have specific privileges.
+See the topic appropriate to your database for information on the required privileges to create a geodatabase:

 You must configure the st_geometry library before you can enable geodatabase functionality in Oracle.
 See Create a geodatabase in Oracle for details.